govuk-one-login/mobile-wallet-example-credential-issuer/README.md

 #### Reading from the Database
 To check that a credential offer was saved to the **cri_cache** table, run:

-`aws --endpoint-url=http://localhost:4560 --region eu-west-2 dynamodb query --table-name cri_cache --key-condition-expression "credentialIdentifier = :credentialIdentifier" --expression-attribute-values "{ \":credentialIdentifier\" : { \"S\" : \"e457f329-923c-4eb6-85ca-ee7e04b3e173\" } }"`
+`aws --endpoint-url=http://localhost:4560 --region eu-west-2 dynamodb query --table-name credential_offer_cache --key-condition-expression "credentialIdentifier = :credentialIdentifier" --expression-attribute-values "{ \":credentialIdentifier\" : { \"S\" : \"e457f329-923c-4eb6-85ca-ee7e04b3e173\" } }"`

 replacing the **credentialIdentifier** with the relevant one.

 To return all items from the **cri_cache** table, run:

- `aws --endpoint-url=http://localhost:4560 --region eu-west-2 dynamodb scan --table-name cri_cache"`.
+ `aws --endpoint-url=http://localhost:4560 --region eu-west-2 dynamodb scan --table-name credential_offer_cache`.

 ### Test
 Run unit tests with `./gradlew test`